Skip to main content

 raise e

-Since v3.9.0, the built-in RateLimitErrorRetryHandler is available as an easier way to do the retries for rate limited errors.
-Refer to the RetryHandler section in this page for more details.
+Since v3.9.0, the built-in RateLimitErrorRetryHandler is available as an easier way to do retries for rate limited errors.
+Refer to the RetryHandler section for more details.